 The concept of measuring the environmental cost of our lifestyles has existed since the 1990s, but rose in popularity after 2004.
 That is when petroleum and gas company giant British Petroleum Amoco (BP), popularized the term “carbon footprint,” and introduced an online carbon footprint calculator for individual consumers.

 The initiative was a resounding success.
-Newspapers ran hundreds of stories on consumer choice in response to climate change, and “Carbon footprint” became the 2007 Oxford UK Word of the Year.
+Newspapers ran hundreds of stories on consumer choice in response to the climate crisis, and “Carbon footprint” became the 2007 Oxford UK Word of the Year.
 As I’m sure many of you can attest to, it became part and parcel of science education in Ontario to talk about your carbon footprint.
 By getting the public to think about their consumption choices, BP somehow had finally done something good for the climate.

 Or so it seemed.